What is upcycling?

 Above all, upcycling is more environmentally friendly because it avoids consuming energy and/or water to produce or re-produce.
 As a result, the production of new products is slowed down, as are their environmental impacts (use of pesticides, excessive water consumption, chemical treatments, pollution linked to transport...).

-It's also less costly because we start with a material that has already been created and doesn't require any new energy expenditure to be recycled.
+It's also less costly, because we start with a material that has already been created and does not require any new energy expenditure to be recycled.
 What's more, for private individuals, giving new life to an object is often less expensive than buying a new one.

-What's more, there's something rewarding and creative about upcycling materials to make something unique out of them.
+What's more, there's a rewarding and creative side to upcycling materials to make something unique out of them.
 So upcycling is accessible to everyone, all the time.

 How do you put it into practice?

-Upcycling can also be implemented by individuals, thanks to their imagination and the many articles and videos that have been published recently.
-In some cities, there are even group courses to learn how to implement this practice.
+Upcycling can be put into practice by individuals, through their own imagination, but also through the many articles and videos that have been published recently.
+In some cities, there are even group courses on how to get started.

-Upcycling can also be used in fashion, by salvaging old clothes/clothes/linens - that you have at home, or by going to flea markets, garage sales, thrift shops, etc. - and transforming them into other garments, clutches, cushions, accessories, etc.
+Upcycling can also be used in the fashion industry, by salvaging old clothes/fabrics/linens - which you have at home, or from flea markets, garage sales, thrift shops, etc. - and transforming them into other garments, clutches, cushions, accessories, etc.

 But upcycling can be done in many other areas too.
 All you need is one or more objects and your imagination!